diogoaurelio/schedoscopeWiki/Storage-Formats.md

 # Customizing Storage paths

-A Schedoscope view represents a Hive table partition, which is stored on HDFS.
-Views offer the following properties referring to their HDFS path:
+A Schedoscope view represents a Hive table partition stored in HDFS.
+Views offer the following properties with regard to their HDFS storage location:

 * `fullPath`: the absolute path to the folder of the Hive table partition represented by the view.
+For example, the `fullPath` of the view `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `/hdp/dev/schedoscope/example/osm/processed/nodes_with_geohash/year=2013/month=12` in the default environment `dev`.
 For a view `v`, `v.fullpath`is the concatenation of `v.locationPath` and `v.partitionSpec`.
-For example, the `fullPath` of the view `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `/hdp/dev/schedoscope/example/osm/processed/nodes_with_geohash/year=2013/month=12` in the default environment `dev`.

 * `locationPath`: the absolute path to the storage location of Hive table to which the partition represented by the view belongs.
+For example, the `locationPath` of the view `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `/hdp/dev/schedoscope/example/osm/processed/nodes_with_geohash` in the default environment `dev`.
 For a view `v`, `v.location` is the concatenation of `v.moduleLocationPath` and the view's storage name `v.n`.
-For example, the `locationPath` of the view `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `/hdp/dev/schedoscope/example/osm/processed/nodes_with_geohash` in the default environment `dev`.

 * `n`: a view's storage name.
 The name is derived from the view's class name by lowercasing all characters and adding underscores at camel-case boundaries.
 For instance, the storage name `n` of `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `nodes_with_geohash`.